 Do the following:

 Important: Your organization's business owners, doctors, and office managers should be the only ones who have administrative security roles.

-If your organization has multiple locations, for each additional location that this user should have access to, click (or tap) Add New Role, and then select a User role and a Location (only unassigned locations are available for selection).
+If your organization has multiple locations, for each additional location that this user should have access to, click (or tap) Add New Role, and then repeat steps a-b.
 A user must have access to at least one location, and a user can have only one role assigned for each location.

-Note: If the user is a provider, the provider will be available for selection within a given location in the following areas of Dentrix Ascend only if the user account has rights to that location: the appointment provider and other/assisting provider on the Appointment Information panel, the providers on the Schedule Peek tab, and the appointment providers on the Search for Openings page.
+Note: If the user is a provider, the provider will be available for selection within a given location in the following areas of Dentrix Ascend only if the user account has rights to that location: the appointment provider and other/assisting provider on the Appointment Information panel, the providers on the Schedule Peek tab of the routing panel, and the appointment providers on the Search for Openings page.

 If the user is a provider, enter the provider's information on the following tabs: